Resource 3: Heart rate

 Measuring heart rate

 The pulse rate (which in most people is identical to the heart rate) can be measured at any point on the body where an artery is close to the surface.
 Such places are wrist (radial artery), neck (carotid artery), elbow (brachial artery), and groin (femoral artery).
 The pulse can also be felt directly over the heart.
-(Remember, never use your thumb to measure your pulse rate.)
+(Remember, never use your thumb to measure your pulse rate, because thumbs have a pulse rate of their own.)

 It is also possible to measure heart rate acoustically, by listening to the sounds the heart makes while beating.
 These sounds can be listened to using a stethoscope.